 R. Michael Young is a Professor of Computer Science at North Carolina State University in Raleigh, NC, USA.
-He is co-director of the NC State Digital Games Research Initiative and directs the Liquid Narrative research group.
+He is the director of the NC State Digital Games Research Initiative and directs the Liquid Narrative research group.
 His research focuses on the development of computational models of interactive narrative with applications to computer games, educational and training systems and virtual environments.
-He is also involved in a number of inter-disciplinary activities and committees at the Department, College and the University Level.
 He has published more than 80 papers in leading conferences and journals in computer games, artificial intelligence, computational linguistics, autonomous agents and intelligent user interfaces.

 He has worked to co-found and build several of the leading conferences in the area of computer games research and has served as program committee member, program or conference chair for more than 50 leading conferences across the areas of artificial intelligence, virtual worlds and computer games.
-He serves as vice-president and is a founding board member of the Society for the Advancement of the Science of Digital Games and is actively working with ACM in the creation a special interest group in the area of computer games research.
-Moreover, he has served as editor-in-chief or as a member of the editorial board of the leading journals in the area of games research.
+He has served as editor-in-chief or as a member of the editorial board of the leading journals in the area of games research.
 He has won a number awards including an NSF Career Award, an IBM Faculty Award and NC State awards for outstanding teaching, extension and engagement.
 He was a GlaxoSmithKline Faculty Fellow in Public Policy and Public Engagement in 2010 and his work with North Carolina games companies and state policy makers to strengthen the state’s games ecosystem has been widely recognized.
 In 2015, Young was named an NCSU University Faculty Scholar.